 N.B.
 This page does not yet have a “Simplified English” version.

 Automated translations are based on the original English text.
 They may include significant errors.

 - APOSTOLIC DELEGATE

 Ephesians 4:11 lists apostles, prophets, evangelists, pastors and teachers (or pastor-teachers), often referred to as the ‘ministry gifts’.
 1 Corinthians 12:28 is a more generalised list, omitting evangelists and pastors, but emphasisising apostles, prophets and teachers, in that order, and adding miracles, gifts of healings, helpers, governments and tongues.

-The first mention of prophets in the church is Acts 11:27-8, when they come to Antioch from Jerusalem and one, Agabus, foretells famine in Judaea (he also foretells Paul's imprisonment in Acts 21:10).
-Prophets were not necessarily itinerant: Paul had prophecies in every city en route to Jerusalem (Acts 20:23), suggesting they were resident in most churches.
+The first mention of prophets in the church is Acts 11:27-8, when they come to Antioch from Jerusalem and one, Agabus, foretells famine in Judaea (he also foretells Paul’s imprisonment in Acts 21:10).
+Prophets were not necessarily itinerant: Paul received prophecies in every city en route to Jerusalem (Acts 20:23), suggesting they were resident in most churches.